 We have adopted written stock ownership guidelines pertaining to our Board members, executive officers and vice presidents, in addition to our insider trading policy.
-Each executive officer and vice president is required to adhere to a particular individual stock ownership guideline level in his or her ownership of shares of the Company's Common Stock and other equity awards (a value of shares equal to five times salary for the Chief Executive Officer and three times salary for other executive officers).
-Until an executive officer obtains their respective guideline level amount, they must retain at least 50% of the equity awards received from the Company.
-Each executive officer or vice president must hit their guideline level within five years of becoming an executive officer or vice president, or such individual must retain at least 75% of their equity awards until the guideline level is achieved.
+Each executive officer and vice president is required to adhere to a particular individual stock ownership guideline level in his or her ownership of shares of the Company's Common Stock and other equity awards (a value of shares equal to five times salary for the Chief Executive Officer, two to three times salary for other executive officers and one times salary for vice presidents).
+Until an executive officer or vice president obtains their respective guideline level amount, they must retain at least 50% of the equity awards received from the Company.
+Each executive officer or vice president must hit their guideline level within five years of becoming an executive officer or vice president, or if not in compliance within five years, such individual must retain at least 75% of their equity awards until the guideline level is achieved.
 Once the guideline level is achieved at any given share price, the requirement is considered to have been met notwithstanding any subsequent change in share price, and the guideline level must be held throughout their term as an executive officer or vice president of the Company.

 Each non-employee director also has an individual stock ownership guideline level of a value of shares equal to three times the non-employee director annual cash compensation.
 Non-employee directors must retain at least 50% of the equity awards granted to them until reaching their guideline level.
 Once the guideline level is obtained, non-employee directors must maintain that level for the duration of their term as a director of the Company.
-Each non-employee director must hit their guideline level within five years of becoming a director, or such individual will be required to retain at least 75% of their equity awards until the guideline level is achieved.
+Each non-employee director must hit their guideline level within five years of becoming a director, or if not in compliance within five years, such individual will be required to retain at least 75% of their equity awards until the guideline level is achieved.